 Clinical research has shown that vitamins, minerals and botanical supplements can offer an energy boost without the risk of dependency or side effects associated with caffeine.
 B vitamins help create energy in cells.
 Being deficient in B vitamins can cause fatigue.
 Riboflavin also helps convert the food you eat into energy.

 Over time, severe vitamin B-2 deficiency can cause weakness and fatigue.
 Most Americans consume enough riboflavin, but those who don't consume it include vegans, vegetarian athletes, people who are pregnant or breastfeeding, and people who don't eat dairy products.
-Taking a vitamin B12 supplement or any other vitamin B supplement won't give you energy right away, like a cup of coffee.
+Studies state that vitamin D supplements offer additional health benefits, such as reducing pain and depression, while others question this belief.
+If you're sensitive to caffeine, keep in mind that a multivitamin tablet contains about the same amount of caffeine as a cup of coffee.

 Although vitamin deficiency is rare, people who may not be getting enough include those who are malnourished due to anorexia, alcohol use disorder, and inflammatory bowel disease.
 Asking the doctor about a possible deficiency and maintaining good levels of vitamin B-12 can help a person treat a lack of energy that is due to a deficiency.
 However, if you are constantly tired throughout the day or have noticed shortness of breath, pale or yellowish skin, mental confusion, muscle weakness, or personality changes, you may have a vitamin B deficiency.
 Each of them, except folate, participates in at least one step of the energy production system within the cell, according to a review on vitamins and minerals for energy, fatigue and cognition published in the journal Nutrition Tardy AL, Pouteau E, Marquez D et al.